COVID-19 curves: Compare Canada and other key nations

 With more than a third of the population fully vaccinated and more than 45 percent having had at least one dose, the CDC also issued new mask guidelines in May that many hope marks the ‘final stretch” of the pandemic in the U.S. Days earlier, on May 7, 2021, the agency had also formally acknowledged airborne transmissions of the virus.
 The new mask advisory states that fully vaccinated individuals need not wear a mask or physically distance in most places, prompting debate that the move was too soon, sent the wrong message, and relied too much on the “honour system."

 SOUTH KOREA (TOP)

 The first case was identified just weeks later, on Jan.
 20, caught during heightened airport checks through thermal screening during entry at Incheon International Airport.
 That same day, the country’s infectious disease alert was raised to yellow (level 2) from blue.
-The public was advised to continue hand washing, practice proper cough etiquette, and mask-wearing if they had respiratory symptoms.
-A national hotline was launched to allow the public to report symptoms within 14 days of travel.
-The following day, the government issued travel recommendations and advisories for travellers to China.
-Inbound travellers who visited Wuhan within 14 days were asked to submit a health questionnaire and to report to health officials if a fever or respiratory symptoms developed.
+The government issued travel recommendations and advisories for travellers to China.

 Health officials quickly and aggressively ramped up their testing capacity, contact tracing, tracking, and quarantine measures in a national, co-ordinated, and detailed fashion, allowing for early mass testing, long before a pandemic was declared.